larry-athey/airhead/Instructions/README.md

 # Installation Guide Video

 I have put together the video [Airhead Installation Using a Vevor Air Still](https://youtu.be/vFivj2nX99s) to show people how to install the Airhead Turn-Key Kit _(as detailed below)_.
 I also offer people the option to drop-ship their Vevor air still clone to me to have the Airhead installed and tested with an actual run before shipping it out to them.
+It's only slightly more than the price of the kit alone and saves you the trouble.

 # Airhead Turn-Key Kit